A. Program Evaluator Roles

 - Select the key term that applies overall for each finding.

-- Discuss or recommend an accreditation action to the team only.
+- Discuss or recommend an accreditation action with the team only.

 - Prepare materials in a timely manner, including recommended accreditation action.

 - Provide visit materials to the Team Chair at the conclusion of the visit.